Genuine non-Gaussian entanglement of light and quantum coherence for an atom from noisy multiphoton spin-boson interactions: Closed system dynamics

 On the other hand, a similar measurement for the initial noisy spin would give

 Evidently, if we choose $\phi=\pi/2$, we end up with the desired NOON state.
-It is worth mentioning at this point the existence of protocols for NOON state generation through multiphoton interactions of different kinds in ion traps~\cite{Zou_PRA_2001} as well as in systems with two cavity fields interacting with a superconducting qubit~\cite{Zhao_sci_rep_2016}.\\
+It is worth mentioning at this point the existence of protocols for the generation of NOON states through multiphoton interactions of different kinds in ion traps~\cite{Zou_PRA_2001} as well as in systems with two cavity fields interacting with a superconducting qubit~\cite{Strauch2010,Zhao_sci_rep_2016}.
+We mention in passing that it is also possible to engineer a genuine tripartite entangled W state by exploiting the system parameters.
+The details of the analysis can be found in Appendix~\ref{sec:w_state}.\\

 {\bf Spin coherence:} To understand the dynamics of spin coherence $\mathcal{C}(t)$, we first deduce the reduced density matrices for the two-level system by tracing over the bosonic modes.
 For the initial superposition spin state, we have